emmawalshdev/living-landscapes/README.md

     * An explanation of why prices are excluded is included in the blurb section of the 'Contact us' page.

 * As the CEO, I want all of our acheivements and past creations to be featured online.
-    * Awards acheived are diplayed on the hompage, with images of the projects visable on the 'Portfolio' page.
+    * Awards acheived are diplayed on the hompage, with images of the projects visible on the 'Portfolio' page.

 ### Browser Compatibility
 As stated by [w3schools](https://www.w3schools.com/browsers/), the most used popular browsers in October 2020 are: